steadramon/ESPGeiger/docs/index.md

 nav_order: 0
 ---

-# Home
+# ESPGeiger - Documentation

-☢ ESP8266/ESP32 Firmware for collecting and reporting from Geiger counters or for building your own IoT connected Geiger Counter.
+ESPGeiger is an open-source software that turns your ESP8266 or ESP32 board into a radiation data collector.
+Use it with existing Geiger counters or build your own for real-time monitoring.

 ## Features
 - 😃 Easy to install and configure - contribute to monitoring!